Czechs in Ukraine: World War II

 When the Soviet Union occupied eastern Poland in 1939, the two parts of Volhynia were reunited.
 However, it was occupied by Nazi Germany in 1941.
 In July 1942, the first Czechoslovak Independent Field Battalion was formed.
 In 1943, the 1st Czechoslovak Independent Brigade was established, which numbered 3,517 soldiers.
 Volhynian men who fought in the ranks of the Red Army, but also those who were in Soviet captivity, reported themselves to these troops.
 Some of them even left to fight with Czech units in Western Europe, as many escaped Polish troops did as well.
 The situation of Volhynian Czechs living in villages under the German occupation administration did not change much.
 The Soviet violence was replaced by violence of the Ukrainian Nationalist Organization, but especially that of the SS, who burned several villages and massacred the local population.
-On July 13, 1943, the Germans burned village of Český Malín to the ground, with people including the elderly, women and children being burned alive in the buildings.
+On July 13, 1943, the Germans burned the village of Český Malín to the ground, with people, including the elderly, women, and children, being burned alive in the buildings.
 In total, there were 374 Czech citizens.
 In the autumn of the same year, the Nazis were murdered by another Czech village, Sergiyevka-Mikna.
-In March 1944 the Czechs to the resort Volyňských Rovno relocated to the First Czechoslovak Independent Brigade, which recruited former compatriots.
+In March 1944 the Czechs from the resort Volyňských Rovno resort relocated to the First Czechoslovak Independent Brigade, which recruited former compatriots.
 12,000 Volhynian Czechs entered the troops, including six hundred women.
 Thanks to this, the First Czechoslovak Army Corps, which had passed the battle route to Prague, became the brigade.